pinkpigeondocs/Pink-Pigeon-Documentation/docs/4_General_Components/3_bottom_bar_modules.md

 ## Going back

 When selecting the '< Back' button, you will leave the 'Module Edit' screen, no matter whether your changes have been saved.
 A prompt will ask you whether you would like to leave.
 This can be circumvented by hitting CTRL + Backspace.

+## Saving changes

+You may save your changes by selecting one of the 'save' buttons.